amyscotteng/HTMLemails/README.md

 ## Status
 Project is:
 In Progress.
-I'll be adding more designs in the coming weeks (ie three column, four column, etc).
+I'll be adding more layouts in the coming weeks (ie three column, four column, layouts with videos, etc).
 Please feel free to fork and make them your own.
+I'll be adding a boilerplate to get you started soon!
+Best of luck with Outlook.
+May the odds be ever in your favor.

 ## Contact
 Created by Amy Scott (amyscotteng@gmail.com)